-A Visit to The Picturesque Village of Castle Combe Which Time Seems To Have Passed By:
+A Visit To Castle Combe, The Picturesque Village Which Time Seems To Have Passed By:

 We were told that Castle Combe is the most beautiful village in England.
 The village is situated on the southern-most edge of the Cotswolds and a dinner excursion to the Castle Inn in Castle Combe will allow us to see fine examples of Cotswold-type houses.